Regularisation

 Differences Between L1 and L2 Regularisation

-While L1 and L2 regularisation aims to mitigate overfitting by adding a penalty to the model’s parameters, they do so differently, leading to unique impacts on the model’s performance and structure.
-Understanding these differences is crucial for selecting the appropriate regularisation technique based on the specific requirements of your machine learning task.
+While L1 and L2 Regularisation aims to mitigate overfitting by adding a penalty to the model’s parameters, they do so differently, leading to unique impacts on the model’s performance and structure.
+Understanding these differences is crucial for selecting the appropriate Regularisation technique based on the specific requirements of your Machine Learning task.

 L1 Regularisation

-L1 regularisation, also known as Lasso (Least Absolute Shrinkage and Selection Operator), is characterised by adding the absolute values of the model parameters as a penalty term.
+L1 Regularisation, also known as Lasso (Least Absolute Shrinkage and Selection Operator), is characterised by adding the absolute values of the model parameters as a penalty term.
 This approach has several distinctive features and implications:

 • Penalty Term: Based on the absolute values of the model parameters.